 Naturally, the documents you should be reviewing annually include all regulatory filings.
 Make sure to review your current Form ADV to verify the information contained in the registration documents are accurate.

 If the SEC conducts an exam, you want to be confident you are including all required information in your registration documents.

 Review your Disaster Recovery/Business Continuity plan to make sure it includes both localized business disruptions and widespread disasters.
 Firms need to fully test their plans at least annually, as well as perform due diligence on whether their service providers have tested their own plans.

 After your own tests as well as your service providers’ are performed, review a summary of results, including any enhancements recommended/made because of the tests.

-If you’re not sure where to begin, or if you’re concerned that you may be missing a problem area in your Annual Review process, feel free to give us a call.
-The experienced team at Core Compliance? has decades of experience with helping firms like yours continually improve their compliance program and are well versed in the annual review process.
+If you’re not sure where to begin, or if you’re concerned that you may be missing a problem area in your Annual Review process, feel free to contact us or give us a call at 619.278.0020.
+The experienced team at Core Compliance has decades of experience in helping firms like yours continually improve their compliance program and are well versed in the annual review process.